Part of the Blood Flow & Thrombosis Hub

 - Recent 2024 reviews highlight nattokinase’s dual action on cholesterol and plaque formation, echoing growing consumer interest

-Takeaways: How to Make Nattokinase Your Daily Heart Guardian
+Takeaways: How to Make Nattokinase Your Daily Heart Health Guardian

 Last but not Least: The lifestyle Boost – Match nattokinase with 30 minutes of daily cardio, a fiber-rich diet, and limited alcohol.
 Together, these strategies can slash your cardiovascular-event risk by up to 50 % according to meta-analysis data.